HENNEPIN COUNTY

 Minneapolis There was a freight station on the north side of where Winter Street SE used to cross the tracks in the vicinity of GPS: 44.993725, -93.229166.
 The station is shown on the 1885 Sanborn map.

-Mineapolis There was a passenger station on the north side of University Avenue SE at 14th Avenue SE on the south side of the tracks at GPS: 44.979625, -93.236003.
-The station is shown on the 1889 Sanborn map.
+There was a passenger station on the north side of University Avenue SE at 14th Avenue SE on the south side of the tracks at GPS: 44.979625, -93.236003.
+The station is shown on the 1889 Sanborn map and the C.M.
+Foote map of 1892.

 Minneapolis The GN had inbound and outbound freight stations stretching under what used to be the 3rd Street bridge (now gone) in the vicinity of GPS: 44.984271, -93.274541.
 These replaced earlier St.PM&M stations that were on opposite sides of 3rd Street.

-minneapolis This station was located on Hennepin Avenue at Mississippi River at GPS: 44.984982, -93.265994.
+Minneapolis This station was located on Hennepin Avenue at Mississippi River at GPS: 44.984982, -93.265994.
 The site is now occupied by the Federal Reserve Bank of Minneapolis building.
 Built by the GN in 1913, it was also used by the NP, CB&Q, CNW, M&St.L and CGW.
 The station was torn down in 1978.

-MINNEAPOLIS This inbound freight station was located on the western corner of 5th Avenue North and 2nd Street (GPS: 44.986972, -93.273947).
+Minneapolis This inbound freight station was located on the western corner of 5th Avenue North and 2nd Street (GPS: 44.986972, -93.273947).
 Some sources say it was built in 1915, however it is shown on the 1912 Sanborn map.
 The outbond frieght station was also on 2nd Street, but on the southern corner with 5th Avenue at GPS: 44.986666, -93.273523.
 This southern building was owned by the Minneapolis Terminal Warehouse Company on the 1951 map, whereas the northern building was still owned by the Soo Line.

-Minneapolis There was a passenger station on the NW side of 5th Avenue North between 2nd Street and Washington Avenue at GPS: 44.986660, -93.274372.
+Minneapolis A new passenger station was opened on October 15, 1900 on the NW side of 5th Avenue North between 2nd Street and Washington Avenue (Minneapolis Daily Times, 10-13-1900) at GPS: 44.986660, -93.274372.

-minneapolis The first Minneapolis M&St.L passenger station was on the SW side of 3rd Street NW of 3rd Avenue at GPS: 44.983967, -93.274462.
-The station is shown on the 1885 Sanborn map, but was gone by 1912.
+Minneapolis The first Minneapolis M&St.L passenger station was on the SW side of 3rd Street NW of 3rd Avenue at GPS: 44.983967, -93.274462.

 Minneapolis There were two M&St.L freight stations near the passenger station with one being between 4th and 5th Streets (GPS: 44.982834, -93.276007) and the other being between 4th and 3rd Streets (GPS: 44.983661, -93.274910).
 These stations are shown on the 1885 Sanborn map.
+Other generations of M&St.L freight stations occupied this area in later years with newer brick ones built in 1890 (see photos/map).

 Minneapolis There was a passenger station on 2nd Street just NW of 8th Avenue at GPS: 44.984888, -93.274287.
 This area is now the site of the Star Tribune Building.